-Take 3 to 4 pieces of tape and secure them to the wreath.
+Take 3 to 4 pieces of tape and secure it to the wreath.

 You can do this in the front or turn the wreath over and tape the circle from the back.

-If taping from the back, take a large 2-inch piece of tape and connect the back of the circle to the back of the hole of the wreath.
+If taping from the back, take a large 2-inch piece of tape and connect the back of the circle to the back of the wreath.

 Repeat this around until it’s secure.